Ishiba Re-Elected as Japan's Prime Minister

 - Русский

 Tokyo, Nov.
-11 (Jiji Press)--Shigeru Ishiba was re-elected as Japan's prime minister in a vote in parliament on Monday.
+11 (Jiji Press)--Japanese Prime Minister Shigeru Ishiba pledged to reform his ruling party at a press conference after winning re-election in a vote in parliament on Monday.

-Ishiba is expected to face intense pressure from opposition parties over policies as his ruling coalition lost its majority in the House of Representatives, the powerful lower chamber of parliament, in last month's general election.
+The Liberal Democratic Party "must be reborn as the national party it should be after a harsh result," Ishiba, also president of the LDP, said, referring to the party's losses in last month's general election.

+He said he will urge LDP lawmakers implicated in a slush funds scandal to actively use all opportunities, including parliamentary ethics panels, to take accountability.

 [Copyright The Jiji Press, Ltd.]